RexMortem/C_Course-The_Cequel/Session2.md

 Welcome to the Cequel!
 <small> See what I did there </small>

-I hope you enjoyed Session 1 and are now comfortable with using variables, for loops, and if statements to create very basic **C** programs (including commenting and being able to compile your code), and are familiar with undefined behaviour and arrays - we can now start to explore
+I hope you enjoyed Session 1 and are now comfortable with using variables, for loops, and if statements to create very basic **C** programs (including commenting and being able to compile your code), and are familiar with arrays and the interesting part of **C**: undefined behaviour and how you can do many things in **C** which shouldn't be allowed (we'll see some more examples in this session!).

-It's getting to the harder stuff ...
+It's getting to the harder - but more interesting - stuff ...

 Good luck and happy coding!